At Hoburne we feel extremely fortunate that our holiday parks are all located in areas surrounded by such natural beauty.

 As a local, family-run business we feel it is part of our responsibility to do our best to look after these areas and ensure that those visiting our holiday parks do the same.

 Find out how you can do your bit below.

 We are firm believers that wherever you visit, all you should leave behind is your footprints.
 Here are our top tips for doing just that!

 The areas that our holiday parks are located in can be home to a lot of wildlife, particularly in the New Forest and Quantocks where ponies and cattle roam free.
-However cute they may look, it is always important to respect their space and not to feed them as this can make them ill!
+However cute they may look, please be aware that petting the ponies or donkeys is a finable offence and under no circumstances should you feed them.

 While you might be off enjoying your holidays, the chances are that a lot of the locals will be going about their daily business.
 Keeping noise to a minimum, not creating congestion on the roads or pavements and just being aware of others will mean everyone can go about their day in harmony!